Open Accessibility Menu

 Asthma

 Asthma is a condition that causes the airways to narrow, swell, and produce extra mucus.
 This leads to breathing difficulties and may trigger a variety of symptoms such as coughing, wheezing, and shortness of breath.
-Though it can not be cured, symptoms can be controlled and monitored throughout your lifetime.
+Though it cannot be cured, symptoms can be controlled and monitored throughout your lifetime.

 Types of Asthma